By: Abhishek Nannore -- COE Lead

-Technological advancements, such as e-procurement capabilities, have multiplied the ability of buyers.
-Through the e-procurement options, buyers can have access to multiple vendors and can evaluate the offerings with ease thus having higher bargain power.
-On other side, vendors are inviting buyers to contend and bid for their products and services.
-It additionally offers buyers to put orders and bids while maintaining existing relationships with incumbent suppliers, hence, buyers can get the most value attainable.
-This ought to reduce chances of maverick buying by eliminating the impulse to purchase for off contract.
-Additionally, On-line ordering shortens the acquisition and fulfillment cycle, also the delivery time.
-Through online ordering, buyers can manage larger budget with a system of checks and balances.
+Additionally, online ordering shortens the acquisition and fulfillment cycle as well as the delivery time.
+Through online ordering, buyers can manage a larger budget with a system of checks and balances.
 It can also set the limits and cap on purchase.
-This new way of electronic record keeping and reporting integration tamed the chances of maverick buying in greater way.
+This new way of electronic record keeping and reporting integration tamed the chances of maverick buying in greater

 Introducing a system for tracking MRO inventory is a crucial step to keep spending in line with the budget - it can reduce maverick purchase to a large extent.
 The tracking system verifies the quantities of purchase for every new order and keeps the quantity under the preset threshold limit.

 Tracking systems can be implemented with the help of MRO integrators or internally by coding the MRO items, categorizing it, developing and reviewing the stock report periodically.
 The system triggers the order once the inventory reaches a minimum level, similarly alerts for the duplicate or excess orders.
 This also helps buyers to determine the future demands and thus inputs for the budget plans.

 Once you have chosen the right technology for the e-procurement and inventory tracking system, you need to focus on employee training.
 Without proper training, employees cannot follow procedures to curb maverick spending or to keep track of it every day.